The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 Who Is at Risk for Postpartum Thyroiditis?

 Certain factors significantly increase a woman's likelihood of developing PPT.
-Awareness of these risk factors is crucial for both patients and clinicians to maintain a higher index of suspicion.
 The primary risk factors include:

 - Presence of Anti-Thyroid Antibodies (TPOAb): Having positive TPO antibodies before or during pregnancy is the most significant predictor.